01 – Spain and Portugal join the European Economic Community (EEC).

 30 – “Irangate” row over hostage release.

-23 – The Voyager, a two manned super-light aeroplane, circles the globe in nine days and requires only one tank of gas.
+23 – The Voyager, a two-man super-light aeroplane, becomes the first aircraft to fly non-stop around the world.
+It circles the globe in nine days and requires only one tank of gas.

 - Soviet premier Mikhail Gorbachev institutes a policy of glasnost (openness) in the arts and literature, allowing many previously banned works to be published.

 - Halley’s Comet passes the Earth – An event that only occurs every 76 years.

 - Edinburgh Commonwealth Games opens (minus 23 nations).

 - Launch of NICAM digital stereo sound on television.

 - ‘At Talaq’ wins Melbourne Cup.